 The pie symbolism would be way too heavy-handed in anything other than a comedy.
 The pies Jenna concocts represent her moral dilemmas and inner turmoil.
 As you can see, the pie above symbolises love.
 The pie itself, though, hooks us into the 1950s housewife sensibilities that the story then aims to subvert.
 We’re lead to expect a cheesy love story because of these pies, and we’re therefore a little surprised when Jenna ends up without any man at all.

-Psychological Weakness: Jenna is in a bad relationship but doesn’t have the strength to leave.
+Psychological Shortcoming: Jenna is in a bad relationship but doesn’t have the strength to leave.
 Whenever she has a problem she deals with it by making up a new recipe for a pie.
 She is cynical when it comes to love: “What if it’s my prince charming?”
 “There’s no such thing.”

-Moral Weakness: Although the audience is helped to understand Jenna’s position (Earl is ridiculously despicable), it is a moral weakness (in general) to hate your own husband while pretending everything is all right, then start something with another man.
+Moral Shortcoming: Although the audience is helped to understand Jenna’s position (Earl is ridiculously despicable), it is a moral shortcoming (in general) to hate your own husband while pretending everything is all right, then start something with another man.
 Jenna is not truthful with the people she is closest to.
 She also considers selling her baby as a way to raise cash — also challenging to the typical audience.

 As seems to be the case in all of these stories about a downtrodden wife, it’s necessary for the audience to understand the nature of sexism and acculturation as it happens in small towns.
 The film A Walk On The Moon has exactly the same problems for a certain segment of the audience: That film, too, is about a repressed wife who has an affair.
 In order to understand why she did that, it’s necessary to understand the likes of that explained by Betty Friedan in The Feminine Mystique.
 An issue with Waitress is that it is not in fact set in the 1950s or 60s, so we might expect Jenna to have a little more freedom and agency, and just leave her damn husband.